On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Conclusion

 \section{Conclusion}

-We presented an analysis of QPE applied to electronic systems.
-We reminded that such an application, while theoretically powerful, requires careful tuning of free parameters to deliver chemically accurate results for ground energy estimation and ground state projection.
-We gathered and refined constructive conditions for time step, number of phase qubits and number of shots.
+We presented an analysis of QPE applied to many-electron systems.
+We reminded that such an application, while theoretically powerful, requires careful tuning of free parameters to deliver precise results for ground energy estimation and ground state projection. {We gathered and refined constructive conditions for time step, number of phase qubits and number of shots.
 We analyzed initial state requirements and emphasized the impact of the approximations done when implementing the QPE unitary operators.
-We proposed a first-order condition that these implementations should satisfy and illustrated it on Trotterization.
-We showed how these factors collectively govern QPE efficiency and, notably, we demonstrated that the complexity of the Trotterized version of QPE tends to depend {mostly} on physical system features (number of system qubits...) and {weakly} on the number of phase qubits.
-Numerical experiments on \chemform{H_2} illustrated that parameter optimization significantly impacts both ground energy estimation and ground state projection.
-Overall, this study offers practical guidance towards automation of QPE for predictive computational chemistry and material science applications, with optimized resources that enable a controlled accuracy.
+We highlighted that the complexity of the Trotterized version of QPE tends to depend {mostly} on physical system features and {weakly} on the number of phase qubits.
+We showed how these factors collectively govern QPE efficiency in terms of probability of success and precision.
+We detailed the strong impact of the QPE `blurring function', related to discretization effects, and proposed a new method to overcome corresponding pathologies.
+Various numerical results illustrated the impact of our points on the success probability and discretization effects.
+A numerical experiments on \chemform{H_2} illustrated that parameter optimization can significantly impact QPE precision on both ground energy estimation and ground state projection, and allowed us to derive useful insights.
+Overall, this study offers practical and standalone guidance towards automation of QPE for predictive computational chemistry and material science applications, with optimized resources that enable a controlled accuracy. }